WHAT ARE RAINFORESTS?

 SUPPORT COMPANIES THAT DON'T HURT THE ENVIRONMENT

-Today there are many companies concerned about the environment.
+Today, some companies are concerned about the environment.
 These companies look for ways to reduce their impact on the world around them through recycling, using less energy, and supporting conservation efforts in other countries.
-If consumers like you and your parents support these companies by buying their products and services, then the environment will be better off.
+If consumers like you and your parents support these companies by buying their products and services, the environment will be better off.

 Ecotourism is environmentally responsible travel to enjoy and appreciate nature and cultural experiences.
 Ecotourism should have low impact on the environment and should contribute to the well-being of local people.